malaybaku/VMagicMirror/docs/pages/english/get_started.md

 `Track Face`: Select webcam to track your head motion

+`Enable image based hand tracking`: Turn on to use camera image based minimal hand tracking.

 If your face is not at the center for the web camera, or you are too near/far to the camera, the character indication might be unnatural.
 In this case, click `Calibrate position` to adjust.

 **Hint:** When your character always look downward then look down and `Calibrate position` to adjust.
 It makes your avatar to look up always.